 Sheikh Mujibur Rahman was a Bengali Nationalist and one of the most Influential politicians in South East Asia.
-After the Battle of Plassey and fall of Independent Bengal in 1757, he was the leader and Statesman man who successfully Declared the independence of Bengal after 214 years of foreign occupation.
+After the Battle of Plassey and the fall of Independent Bengal in 1757, he was the leader and Statesman man who successfully Declared the independence of Bengal after 214 years of foreign occupation.
+He is popularly known as Bangabandhu” (“Friend of Bengal”) .
+He is the first president and founding father of Bengali nation-state Bangladesh.

 He will be remembered to the Bangladeshi youths as a symbol of courage, hope, and patriotism.
 The Name ” Bangladesh ” Written with the blood of 30 million Bangladeshi and our brave architect, great leader & the father of our nation Sheikh Mujibur Rahman